 The free services will be offered on Tuesday, February 11 and Tuesday, February 18 at the William J. Harrison Education Center, located at 3140 Cass Ave in the City of St. Louis.
 Registration begins at 4:00 pm both days and taxpayers should arrive no earlier than 3:30 pm.

 Taxpayers will be assisted on a first-come, first-served basis by

 In addition, 1st Financial Federal Credit Union representatives will be onsite with opportunities for opening new and second-chance checking accounts for direct deposit of tax refunds.

-Taxpayers should bring required materials with them to the preparation, including all W-2 and 1099 forms, valid identification, social security cards or taxpayer identification numbers for all family members, and other materials.
-For more information, call 314-657-3422;for a full list of items to bring, visit the NABA website at www.naba-stl.org/vita/.
+Organizers anticipate being able to process 50 taxpayers an evening.
+Please bring all required materials with you, including all W-2 and 1099 forms, valid identification, social security cards or taxpayer identification numbers for all family members.
+For more information, call 314-657-3435.
+For a full list of items to bring visit the NABA website at www.naba-stl.org/vita/.

-- St. Louis Community College expands minds and changes lives every day by offering high-quality educational experiences leading to degrees, certificates, employment, university transfer, and life-long learning.
-Located near Vashon High School and the Clyde C. Miller Academy, the William J. Harrison Education Center is ideally positioned to leverage learning partnerships and provide enhanced educational opportunities for residents of an underserved community.
+St. Louis Community College expands minds and changes lives every day by offering high-quality educational experiences leading to degrees, certificates, employment, university transfer, and life-long learning.

 Public Information Officer to the Comptroller